TheBookProj/book-app/README.md

 ## Running Locally
 1. Install dependancies with ```npm install```.
-2. Ensure book-management-service is running on port 8000.
+2. Ensure all other services are running on the ports (as specified in each other their respective README).
 3. Run using ```npm run start```.